 Many security-critical bugs in monolithic kernels stem from services and drivers running unrestricted in kernel mode, without any form of protection.

-In other words: in monolithic kernels, drivers can do whatever, without restrictions, when running in ring 0.
+In other words: in monolithic kernels, drivers can do whatever they want, without restrictions, when running in ring 0.

 In Linux we often see errors with drivers dereferencing bad pointers which ultimately results in kernel panics.